 Students are eligible to apply to Saint Louis University's American studies/J.D. program any time in their undergraduate career.
 Students must maintain a 3.50 cumulative GPA to continue in the accelerated program.

-Students will be required to complete at least 75% of credits necessary to earn their undergraduate degree (i.e., minimum 90 credits) before matriculating into the first year of law school.
-These hours must include the College of Arts and Sciences core curriculum requirements (48 to 51 credits) and American studies major requirements.
-All core curriculum and major requirements will be met before students matriculate as first-year law students.
+Students must complete at least 90 credits, 75% of those required to earn their undergraduate degrees, before matriculating to the law school.
+These must include the College of Arts and Sciences core curriculum requirements (48 to 51 credits) and American studies major requirements (30 credits).

 Each accelerated program student will be assigned a faculty mentor in the Department of American Studies, who will meet with the student every semester.
-These meetings will ensure that the student is making timely progress toward a degree.
+These meetings will ensure that the student makes timely progress toward a degree.

 The American studies faculty mentor will also review each accelerated student's academic record at the end of each semester.
 Any student whose cumulative GPA falls below 3.50 will go on probation.
-If the student's GPA does not improve to the minimum level of 3.50 over the course of 30 subsequent credits, the student will be suspended from the accelerated program.
-A student who is suspended from the accelerated program will be allowed to continue with the B.A. in American studies accordance with the department's undergraduate continuation standard.
+If the student's GPA does not improve to the minimum level of 3.50 throughout 30 subsequent credits, the student will be suspended from the accelerated program.
+A student who is suspended from the accelerated program will be allowed to continue with the B.A. in American studies in accordance with the department's undergraduate continuation standard.